 You can calculate it easily: It’s the sum of the value of each deal currently in your pipeline.

 This metric is important to assess the ROI of your sales efforts.
 You can also quantify the value of the dead leads, which indicates the health of your pipeline and calls for optimization if it negatively affects your ROI.

-The formula is rather simple: You get the numeric value of your pipeline velocity when you multiply the number of prospective accounts in your pipeline with conversion rate percentage and average deal value and divide it by the length of the sales cycle in days.
+The formula is rather simple: You get the numeric value of your pipeline velocity when you multiply the number of prospective accounts in your pipeline by the conversion rate percentage and average deal value and divide the product by the length of the sales cycle in days.